luispuerto/luispuerto-net/_posts/2017-11-17-my-bread-recipe.md

       * Keep the water container inside of the oven the next 20 minutes.
       * After 20 minutes, remove the water container if there is any water left in it and bake for another 10 min.
       * I usually at this point take the loaf out of the oven and flip it over quickly down side up and reintroduce it in the over for at least another 20 min.
 I want the bottom my loaves really well-baked.
 This way to get a really uniform dark brown color across all the loaf.
 Remember to pick up your loaf with the kitchen mittens if you don't want to burn your hands.
 The loaf is really hot.
-      * After 10 min. –or when you have reached the desired dark brown color– take out of the oven and put over a rack, if you have one, or something that allow the heat and the humidity to disperse.
+      * After 10 min. —or when you have reached the desired dark brown color— take out of the oven and put over a rack, if you have one, or something that allow the heat and the humidity to disperse.
 If you haven't bake the loaf with the rack of the oven inside, that rack is usually fine.
       * After 30-40 min you can enjoy your bread.</ol>

     <div id="attachment_907" style="width: 2058px" class="wp-caption alignnone">